 Customers who decide they do not want to upgrade to a smart meter will need to contact Atlantic City Electric at 866-524-2982.
-These customers will be charged a recurring monthly fee of $15 for the cost of reading and maintaining their existing meter.
-If a customer decides they do not want to upgrade to a smart meter after the smart meter has been installed, there will be an additional one-time fee of $45 to have the smart meter replaced with a conventional meter.
+These customers will be charged a recurring monthly fee of $15 for the cost of reading and maintaining a non-smart meter.
+If a customer decides they do not want to upgrade to a smart meter after the smart meter has been installed, there will be an additional one-time fee of $45 to have the smart meter removed and replaced with a conventional meter.

 No action is required from our customers for new meter installations.
 Customers will receive more information about the new features available and specific timing for activation of the enhanced functionality closer to the activation date.
 To learn more about the benefits of our Smart Energy Network, visit atlanticcityelectric.com/SEN.